 There is no pre-requisite for any of the three exams though, however, it's highly recommended to take fundaments exams so that you can at least clear your basics before diving in too deep.
-All of these associate level exams teach you all about implementing, managing, monitoring, and orchestrating cloud services.
-Put this a second exam on your list!
+All of these associate-level exams teach you all about implementing, managing, monitoring, and orchestrating cloud services.
+Put this second exam on your list!

 If you looking to work in DevOps Role, this certification will set you up for DevOps Expert positions as it introduces you to the best practices and using the continuous delivery tools required to do the job.

 Azure Architecture (AZ-3xx), AWS Solutions Architect (SAP-C01), or GCP Professional Cloud Architect

 Working as a DevOps or Cloud Engineer for a few years would give you enough expertise and confidence to start building the solutions for your clients and prospects.
 Solutions Architect exams will help you advance your career and prove the necessary skills required to do the job.

 Simply knowing about how to do something versus actually performing the necessary steps are two different things.
 A professional certificate does prove your knowledge however, your portfolio will reflect your ability to perform the tasks and show your work.
 Be sure to build your online portfolio and include any project that you might have worked on recently.
 If you don't have anything to showcase, start off by building small personal projects that you can showcase on your profile for your next potential employer.